costoffreedom/costoffreedom-book/book/appendix/online-resources.md

 # Online Resources

-This book only scratched the surface of what's being done in the free culture movements around the world.
+This book only scratched the surface of what’s being done in the free culture movements around the world.
 It is a call to action.
 The authors invite interested readers to explore these topics on the Web, and participate in like-minded projects in their area.
 A collection of